Crowds of spectators showed up to watch the racers speed down Church Street for Hyperbaric IOM on Saturday 1 September.

 Through PlayItForward, Microgaming sponsored the first ever Bubble Rush, which took place on 1 July, bringing the bubbles to Ramsey!

 More than 650 people turned up on the sunny Saturday afternoon and many of our volunteers came out to help, handing out balloons to the participants and refreshments.
 The Bubble Rush was organised to mark 10 years of children's palliative care by Hospice Isle of Man and Rebecca House.

-Twenty-one teams entered in total from local businesses, with each team battling it out to finish top after 18 holes.
+Twenty-one teams from local businesses swung into action, with each team battling it out to finish top after 18 holes.
 The inclusion of a ‘wild ball’, which could award double points along the course, added pressure to the teams, but also increased donations; teams had to pay £20 for each wild ball they lost!

-After an excellent round, SMP 2 took first place with 116 points, followed by Old Mutual International (115 points), and SMP 1 with 115 points.
+After an excellent round, SMP 2 took first place with 116 points, followed by Old Mutual International and SMP 1 with 115 points.

-Microgaming celebrated World Blood Donor Day with the MGS House blood drive, raising £725 for the Joey Dunlop Foundation, nominated by employees.
+Microgaming celebrated World Blood Donor Day, raising £725 for the Joey Dunlop Foundation, nominated by employees.

 29 Microgaming and Derivco Isle of Man employees signed up to the blood drive and in return, Microgaming PlayItForward agreed to donate £25 for every donor.